bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 __Helm Configuration__: `max_concurrent_updates`

 You can set the maximum concurrency of updates that Brupop will perform.
 You either set a specific number of concurrent updates or, alternately, `"unlimited"` to update as many nodes as possible concurrently.
-In either case, Brupop always respects [PodDisruptionBudgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
+In either case, Brupop always respects [`PodDisruptionBudget`](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).

 {{% alert title="Conflicts between load balancing and concurrency" color="warning" %}}
-Take caution when setting concurrency and excluding load balancers together, as misconfiguration can result in a condition where all nodes exclude load balancing.
+Take caution when setting concurrency and [excluding load balancers](#load-balancer-exclusion) together, as misconfiguration can result in a condition where all nodes exclude load balancing and can never drain fully to complete the update.
+Setting up `PodDisruptionBudget` guards against this condition.
 {{% /alert %}}

 Example: